odoo/documentation/content/administration/upgrade.rst

 .. _upgrade/contact:

-Contact our Upgrade service support
+Contact our upgrade service support
 -----------------------------------

 Should you have any more questions about the upgrade, do not hesitate to send a message to `Odoo